ambergfisher/RandomWalk/README.md

-# Random Walk
+# Random Walk (Now with color!)
 This is a visualization of a random walk written in Javascript using the [p5.js library](https://p5js.org/).
 Read more about random walks [here](https://en.wikipedia.org/wiki/Random_walk).
-Hopefully more colorful updates to come.

 # How to run
 Run your local server within the repository folder.
 On your browser, go to ```http://localhost:[your-port-num]```.